iamdanielv/ml/catvsdog.md

 jupyter notebook
 ```

-As a sanity check, run the following code to make sure you are using the correct environment and using the GPU
+As a sanity check, run the following code to make sure you are using the correct environment

 ```python
 import sys